margamtarun/SOC-Analyst-Hands-On-Investigations/08-SQL-Injection-Payload-Investigation/README.md

 The investigation confirmed a **True Positive SQL Injection attack attempt** against `WebServer1001` (`172.16.17.18`).

-The attacker from `167.99.169.17` sent SQL Injection payloads through the search endpoint.
+The attacker from `167.99.169.17` sent SQL Injection payloads through the `/search/` endpoint.

-After decoding the requested URL, the payload was confirmed as SQL Injection activity.
+After URL decoding, the payload was confirmed as SQL Injection activity.

 Multiple related requests were identified from the same source IP.
-The requests consistently returned HTTP `500` responses with the same response size of `948`.
+The requests consistently returned HTTP `500` responses with a response size of `948`.

 Based on the observed response behavior, the SQL Injection attack was determined to be unsuccessful.

+The device was successfully contained and the incident did not require Tier 2 escalation.

 ## MITRE ATT&CK